fazlerabbi37/fazlerabbi37.github.io/source/blogs/bandit_walkthrough.rst

 .. role:: kbd

-.. warning:: I know in the server banner is says 'again, DONT POST SPOILERS!
+.. warning:: I know in the server banner is says 'DONT POST SPOILERS!
 This includes writeups of your solution on your blog or website!'.
 I fully respect that thus this is my duty to warn the reader not to use this to cheat in the game.
 This is just a personal note in an attempt to getting started with CTF writeup.
 I choose Bandit because it is easy and CTF/Techinal writeups are tough enough.
 I have been using Linux for sometime now and I can assure you that copy-pasting commands without understanding to cross a level or fix a problem don't make you a expert, it makes you a unprepared imposter and good mouse user.
 So DO NOT USE this to play the game!
 Use it as a getting started guide to write CTF writeup.

 From the Bandit webpage::